cloud-solutions/zend-sentry/README.md

 easy to setup and does a lot of things out-of-the-box.

 Current features:
-* log PHP exceptions to Sentry
+* log uncaucht PHP exceptions to Sentry
 * log PHP errors to Sentry
 * log uncaught Javascript errors to Sentry
-* log anything to Sentry by triggering a registered log listener
+* log anything you like to Sentry by triggering registered log listeners
+* ZF ExceptionStrategy for Http as well as the CLI (automatic selection)

 #Installation